plabayo/rama/docs/book/src/http/rss.md

   needed and CDATA properly escaped (including the `]]>` case that breaks naive emitters).
 - **Lenient parsing by default, strict opt-in.** Unknown elements are skipped;
   malformed entities and missing required fields are tolerated.
-Switch to `Feed::parse_strict` / `Feed::from_body_strict` to surface the underlying structural violation instead.
+A strict mode is available on every reader entry point for the cases where you'd rather see the structural violation than silently absorb it.
 - **Lossless round-trip** for both formats across all supported extensions.
   Parse → mutate → re-serialize is the proxy/aggregator case and is a first-class
   goal: every field the writer emits, the parser reads back.